-When Star Trek Enterprise hit television in 2001, it took on the usual Channel 9 time slot which Star Trek had always filled; late on a weeknight, very late...
-Throughout the 90s when I was quite young, I would have my father tape Star Trek The Next Generation and Deep Space 9 so that I could watch them before school the next morning.
+When Star Trek: Enterprise (or just Enterprise) hit television in 2001, it took on the usual Channel 9 time slot which Star Trek had always filled; late on a weeknight, very late...
+Throughout the 90s when I was quite young, I would have my father tape Star Trek: The Next Generation and Deep Space Nine so that I could watch them before school the next morning.
 With Enterprise years later, I watched a few episodes before deciding I would just wait until I could get them on DVD and just watch seasons right through.
 At this point, I had studies and work to think about and I was the only real Trekkie I knew so I didn't have to worry about spoilers, etc.

 There was a change going on in the world of entertainment at the same time.
 We could now buy DVDs, download high quality media and even though this was still quite new at the time, I was looped into it all and figured I'd wait and watch Enterprise at my own leisure when I got around to it.
 I had in fact done the same with Voyager to some degree, waiting until video stores would get in new episodes and then watch them that way.
 In essence for me, Star Trek as a weekly television time slot show had ended.
 Enterprise was caught in the middle of this transition, and funnily enough was being created with a lot of the concepts which would be utilised by successful television shows today; High-definition recording, on-going story arcs and plenty of action.
 Well, in the end, I did watch the whole show in one go, from season 1 to 4 on DVD, unfortunately, that was to be it.
 No seven season run like the preceding series.

-The quality of the show itself has been debated (at least in terms of writing as most can agree the production values were great) at length and though. at first.
-I wasn't really sure about the concept of a prequel show, overall, the show grew on me and was enjoyable.
-The first few seasons (like all Trek) didn't have too much which could be considered great but I dare anyone to say they loved The Next Generation, Deep Space 9 or Voyager based on the first two seasons.
-Each Star Trek spin-off took a few seasons to get going and none took off with the same pace as Enterprise once it did.
-Season 3 was a great overall story arc with some interesting science fiction concepts and Season 4 was quite unbelievable in terms of excitement, oozing with guilty Star Trek tie-in pleasure thanks writers such as Manny Coto.
+The quality of the show itself has been debated (at least in terms of writing as most can agree the production values were great) at length and though at first I wasn't really sure about the concept of a prequel show, overall, the show grew on me and was enjoyable.
+The first few seasons (like all Trek) didn't have too much which could be considered great but I dare anyone to say they loved The Next Generation, Deep Space Nine or Voyager based on the first two seasons.
+Each spin-off series took a few seasons to get going and none took off with the same pace as Enterprise once it did.
+Season 3 was a great overall story arc with some interesting science fiction concepts and Season 4 was quite unbelievable in terms of excitement, oozing with guilty Star Trek tie-in pleasure thanks to writers such as Manny Coto.

 However, I'm not really here to discuss the shows quality, I believe that both sales of DVDs and Blu-Ray are healthy and for the first time we are getting some objective discussion regarding the show.
 It's funny how things that are praised on their release can be looked back on and seen as not to being so great and vice-versa.
 Well I believe that true Trekkies are actually now missing Star Trek as a television show and are not so happy with what has happened to the franchise in the J.J.
 Abrams re-booted universe, now that the lens flares have faded and the dust has settled.